rohit-khatri/dockerized-lamp/README.md

 ### Configuration
 This package comes with default configuration options.
 You can modify them by creating `.env` file in your root directory.
-To make it easy, just copy the content from `sample.env` file and update the environment variable values as per your need.
+To make it easy, just copy the content from `example.env` file and update the environment variable values as per your need.

 ### Configuration Variables
 There are following configuration variables available and you can customize them by overwritting in your own `.env` file.